+The iris is very similar to the shutter of a camera—when you take a picture on a bright sunny day, the shutter becomes smaller, allowing less light to enter.
 Likewise, your pupil becomes smaller when we shine a bright light at your eye, making it very difficult to peer inside.
-That’s where the dilating drops come in.
+That’s why dilating drops are commonly used in eye examination tests.

-- Don’t plan any activity after your appointment that requires crisp vision.
+* Don’t plan any activity after your appointment that requires crisp vision.

-- Bring along a pair of dark sunglasses for the ride home.
+* Bring along a pair of dark sunglasses for the ride home.
 Don’t worry if you forget, we’ll provide you with a disposable pair as you check out.

-- If you know you’ll have trouble seeing to drive home (even with the sunglasses), please bring a friend.
+* If you know you’ll have trouble seeing to drive home (even with the sunglasses), please bring a friend.